 Eating healthy is easier said than done, especially for people who are managing a chronic condition like a bleeding disorder.
 The stress of trying to keep up with a busy schedule can often lead to overeating, eating on the run and/or poor food choices.
 In our hurry-up lifestyle, zipping to a fast-food restaurant is often more convenient and less expensive than preparing a home-cooked meal.
 But when we eat out for lunch or dinner we have a tendency to consume larger portions and foods with more calories than we would normally eat.

-[Steps for Living: Healthy Eating and Healthy Body Weight]
+[Steps for Living: Nutrition and Weight Management]

 So how do these choices affect your health if you have hemophilia?
 Increased weight strains your joints and muscles, and can lead to further complications, including increased bleeds in susceptible joints.
 And during times of bleeds you are often more sedentary and not able to participate in appropriate exercise to burn those excess calories.